Ozzie Albies Player Props: Braves vs. Padres

-On Friday, Ozzie Albies (coming off going 0-for-5) and the Atlanta Braves face the San Diego Padres, whose starting pitcher will be Nick Martinez.
-First pitch is at 7:20 PM ET.
+Ozzie Albies -- 0-for-5 in his most recent game -- will be in action for the Atlanta Braves against the San Diego Padres, with Michael Wacha on the hill, on April 8 at 7:20 PM ET.

-In his most recent game he had a hitless performance (0-for-5) against the Padres.
+He had a hitless performance in his last game (0-for-5) against the Padres.

 Ozzie Albies Game Info & Props vs. the Padres